Native or Cross-Platform / Hybrid App: Which to Choose?

 - You can create a native app when you require an application that works well with a specific device, like iPads, Mac computers, or iPhones.

 - You get more efficient and faster work on whatever native platform you choose.

 - Your app, when completed, will target the specific audience using the platform of your native app.

-When a developer uses tools like Sencha, PhoneGap, or Xamarin to create the app you want, this is what is identified as a cross platform application (app).
 Such apps will work on more than a single platform.
-For instance, if you have a game you want created, you can have it created as a cross platform app thereby allowing users of Android and Apple devices to download and use the application.
+For instance, if you have a game you want to be created, you can have it created as a cross-platform app thereby allowing users of Android and Apple devices to download and use the application.

 - The app is created/coded a single time instead of separate times for each platform.

 - Wider target audience upon app completion since the app will be compatible with multiple platforms